Polycystic Ovary Syndrome (PCOS)

 - Excessive exposure to male hormones during fetal development

 Early diagnosis and treatment of polycystic ovary syndrome may help reduce your risk of long-term complications, such as type 2 diabetes, high blood pressure and heart disease.

 There's no specific test to definitively diagnose polycystic ovary syndrome.
 Drs.
-KJ, Langenstroer and Swoboda will begin with a full medical history and complete physical exam to determine how long you have been experiencing symptoms and their severity.
+KJ, and Langenstroer will begin with a full medical history and complete physical exam to determine how long you have been experiencing symptoms and their severity.

 Additional tests to help your doctor diagnose PCOS include:

 - Pelvic exam so your doctor can look for signs of masses, growths or other abnormalities.

 - Blood tests to check levels of hormones and glucose.